 The relationship your nonprofit has with your consultant will rely heavily on open communication, so make sure both you and your consultant understand your project’s needs and goals from the beginning.

 Remember: a consultant is the missing link.
 You’re hiring a consultant for advice and help, which won’t be effective unless you share the reins.
-Trust that your consultant knows what they’re doing but don’t forget to take an active role in your fundraising, too.
+Trust that your consultant knows what they’re doing but don’t forget to take an active role in your fundraising strategy, too.
+With both parties working together in harmony, you’ll be much more likely to fundraise with a positive return!

 Thanks Aly, very useful information.